RESEARCH STARTER

 The thorax is a significant anatomical region found in various animals, positioned between the neck and abdomen.
 In humans and most mammals, the thorax houses vital organs such as the heart and lungs, protected by the ribcage, which also assists in breathing.
 The structure and function of the thorax vary widely among species; for instance, birds have a more compact thorax that supports their flying ability, while snakes do not differentiate between the thorax and abdomen.
 Insects, which are characterized by their exoskeletons, possess a thorax divided into three segments—prothorax, mesothorax, and metathorax—where all legs and wings attach, enabling locomotion.
 Arachnids and crustaceans also exhibit unique thoracic structures, with arachnids featuring a fused cephalothorax.
 This region can be prone to a variety of diseases and environmental threats, highlighting its importance in the overall health and functionality of the organism.
 Understanding the thorax across different species offers insights into animal anatomy and physiology.

 The thorax is a part of animal anatomy.
 It refers to the region of the core body just below the head or neck and above the abdomen.
-While most vertebrates—animals with backbones and skeletal structures—and arthropods—insects, arachnids, and crustaceans—have thoraxes, the structure, organs, and exact location differ dramatically among the various types of animals.
+While most vertebrates—animals with backbones and skeletal structures—and certain arthropods—such insects—have distinct thoraxes, the structure, organs, and exact location differ dramatically among the various types of animals.

 Background